Implement programmable phase-to-phase and phase-to-ground fault breaker system

 1) connected to the fourth

 input port of the block.
+Default is cleared.

-The internal resistance, in ohms (Ω), of the phase fault breakers.
-The Fault resistances Ron parameter cannot be set to 0.
+The internal resistance, in ohms (Ω), of the phase fault

-eliminate the snubbers from the model.
+inf to eliminate the snubbers from the model.

-eliminate the snubbers, or to
+0 to eliminate the snubbers, or to

-Fault voltages to measure the voltage
+Fault voltages to measure

-across the three internal fault breaker terminals.
+the voltage across the three internal fault breaker terminals.

-Fault currents to measure the current
+Fault currents to measure

-the breakers contacts only.
+through the breakers contacts only.

-Fault voltages and currents to measure
+Fault voltages and currents to

-the breaker voltages and the breaker currents.
+measure the breaker voltages and the breaker currents.

 Place a Multimeter block in your model to display the selected measurements during the simulation.
 In the Available Measurements list box of the Multimeter block, the measurements are identified by a label followed by the block name and the phase:

-The three fault breakers are connected in wye between terminals A, B and C and the internal ground resistor.
+The three fault breakers are connected in wye between terminals A, B, and C and the internal ground resistor.
 If the Three-Phase Fault block is set to external control mode, a Simulink input is added to the block to control the opening and closing of the three internal breakers.

 for a circuit using the Three-Phase Fault block.